gardenlinux/gardenlinux-nvidia-installer/README-developers.md

    * Otherwise, build the driver tarballs and container image, tag with the current release and push the image to the registry.
+9. Once the image building and pushing is complete (which may require somre retries if there are many combinations in the build matrix), an admin can merge the PR created in step 5 to `main` to update the Helm values and README with the new version number and supported versions, and users looking at `main` will now see examples with the new version number.
+    Note that the release process will not trigger from this PR merge because the release workflow ignores changes to these files.

 ### Version update nightly job